 “Finish in 4 Curricular Plan” is the term for the documents that outline, in a semester-by-semester format, how to complete all major and UB Curriculum requirements in four years.

 These are found in the Undergraduate Catalog, where degree information is given for each major/academic program.
 (Some majors/academic programs may also have curricular plan information on their departmental website).

 Sample curricular plans for students who are undecided and exploring majors, can be found on the Exploratory and Pre-Professional Advising Center website.

 Strategies, tips and tools are critical to developing the best long-term academic plan and semester course schedules.
 Visit the Staying on Track website and be sure to familiarize yourself with how to maximize use of the tools explained at the bottom of that page.
-Additional resources for daily, semesterly and four-year planning and academic success skills are available on the Tools & Tutorials and Planning Guides pages on the Undergraduate Academic Advisement website.
+Additional resources for daily, semesterly and four-year planning and academic success skills are available on the Tools & Tutorials page on the Undergraduate Academic Advisement website.

 Computer-based tools that incorporate your personal academic records and which are used for official degree auditing are available in your HUB Student Center.
 The Academic Advisement Report (AAR) should be referred to regularly for assistance with planning course registration and monitoring progress to degree.
 The AAR is very dynamic when used in conjunction with the My Planner tool because you are able to see if your course plans for one or more future semesters will accurately fulfill degree requirements.

 Videos and printable tutorials on how to use these HUB tools can be found on the HUB & Student Systems Support website.

 Last updated: May 14, 2019 3:13 pm EST